 Are you struggling to get the insane web traffic from Pinterest you hear everyone boast about?

 If you said yes to either question, you’re in luck.
 I’m going to share a little secret with you and tell you why you’re struggling to make Pinterest work for you.

-Before I tell you the secret, I want to first welcome you to part four of the 5-part #PinterestBootCamp series.
-In this 5-part series, you will learn how to turn Pinterest into a traffic generating machine for your blog.
+Before I tell you the secret, I want to first welcome you to part four of the 5-part Pinterest Boot Camp series.

 If you missed the first three posts in the series you can check them out here:

-In this post I share four common mistakes people make with their Pinterest account and how you can avoid them.
+In this post, I share four common mistakes people make with their Pinterest account and how you can avoid them.
 I also show you how to set your Pinterest account up for success in four simple steps; generating traffic and leads for your business.

 In this post, I teach you about optimizing your profile and your content with keywords – allowing your target audience to find you!

-In this post, I explain why Pinterest isn’t working for you and I have a handy cheat sheet you can download to help you fix it!
-Now, are you ready to learn why Pinterest isn’t working for you?
+In this post, I explain why Pinterest isn’t working for you and I created a handy visual to help you fix it!

 That’s a bold statement, so let me explain what I mean by your Pinterest Foundation and what causes one to suck.

 The image on the left is my Pinterest profile – this is an example of a strong foundation.

 However, Pinterest seems to be the one social network that continues to overwhelm and confuse the heck out of people.Pinterest seems to be the one social network that continues to overwhelm and confuse the heck out of people.Click To Tweet

 Later that year, after his blog only received a few visitors and he basically gave up on it, I checked out his Pinterest profile.

 His profile image is blurry, he doesn’t have a description of who he is or a call-to-action to visit his website, he only has a couple pins, and he’s barely following anyone.

-To help you out, I’ve created a handy cheat sheet.
-Use this cheat sheet to audit your own Pinterest profile and identify which elements require your attention.
+To help you out, I’ve created a this helpful visual.
+Use it as a guide to audit your own Pinterest profile and identify which elements require your attention.

 Why is a strong foundation essential?

-As I discussed in Part three of the #PinterestBootCamp series, Pinterest is a social network and a search engine.
+As I discussed in Part three of the Pinterest Boot Camp series, Pinterest is a social network and a search engine.

 Without a strong foundation, you’re limiting your ability to grow followers, drive traffic, and collaborate with other Pinterest users.

 My guess is no, you scope out their profile to make sure they can provide you with value beyond that one good piece of content.

 Pinterest is no different.
 If your profile is lacking good content, relevant boards, or intriguing visuals, very few people will click that bright red follow button.

 That’s because Pinterest is also a search engine which makes it an amazing traffic driver for your website.

 However, you’re limiting your traffic driving abilities if you don’t have the right keywords in your profile.

 For help with group boards check out my blog post, How to Find and Join High-Quality Pinterest Group Boards.

 I’m a member of 26 group boards and the content I pin to those boards consistently generate about half of the “saves” and “clicks” I receive.

 They’re checking out the type of content you pin and trying to determine if you can provide value to their board.

 Now that you know the importance of a solid Pinterest foundation, it’s time to get to work and transform your own Pinterest account from sucky to outstanding!